 Venture Capital Funds (“VC Fund(s)”) invest in businesses that are in the early growth phase, and in startups.
 They also offer help to monitor and mentor the business of the investee companies and provide advice on the operations of the business.
 Venture capitalists are generally required to have a diverse range of industry experience and professional expertise and deep understanding of the sectors in which they invest.
 It is this unique trait of venture capitalists providing both capital as well as valuable input on the business operations which makes it such an attractive proposition for entrepreneurs and startups to turn to venture capitalists for funding.

-The growth of the venture capital scene has been picking up pace and as a result the Singapore fund management industry has seen a small but fast growing segment of VC Managers.
-Many of the VC Funds are set up and managed by conglomerates or family offices that are internally funded and these VC Funds are typically not funded by third party investors.
+The growth of the venture capital scene has been picking up the pace and as a result, the Singapore fund management industry has seen a small but fast-growing segment of VC Managers.
+Many of the VC Funds are set up and managed by conglomerates or family offices that are internally funded and these VC Funds are typically not funded by third-party investors.
 If the funds are of this nature, then the managers of such funds are not required to be licensed or be registered with MAS.